duereg/hugo-site/content/blog/20190202-project-planning-notes.md

     - Is how that important?
     - What you're going to do is not that important
 - 🎉 Continue celebrating small wins!
-- More time to design, review, write tech specs
+- You need time devoted to design, review, write tech specs
-    - there is no time to do this
-- Longer Pre-Planning timeline
-    - We need more time to pre-plan, design, etc
+- You need time for fast-follow work that you uncover along the way
 - Clear Project Goals & Milestones
     - when things get disorganized, what to do

 ## Project Task Tracking Doc
-- Keeping a separate project doc that tracks tasks and stories, it can be a bit of a pain to manage and sometimes is a couple days out of date, but I've found it very helpful in keeping alignment on the work left to do for a project
+- Keeping a separate project doc that tracks tasks and stories.
+It can be a bit of a pain to manage and sometimes is a couple days out of date, but I've found it very helpful in keeping alignment on the work left to do for a project
-- Project tracking with tickets, i specially like the way Lauren creates them.
-- Breaking down tasks in a document outside of JIRA
-- too much breakdown of tasks?
 - Take into accounts bugs and broken windows you can fix along the way
-- Separate Project Doc
-    - keep track of tasks & stories
-- Project tracking with tickets
 - Don’t be too fine grained on certain tasks
     - Things can be rough if clear.
 You don’t need a page long ticket for a one line change Tech Specs / RFCs